ARB-Lab/MCS_extended/README.md

 ----------------------
 1. Download this project to your computer (see release page https://github.com/ARB-Lab/MCS_extended/releases) and extract all files.
 2. Start MATLAB.
-3. Navigate to the main directory of your *CellNetAnalyzer* Toolbox.
+3. Navigate to the main directory of your installation of the *CellNetAnalyzer* toolbox.
 By executing **pwd** you can verify that the CNA main directory is now your current woking directory.
 4. Start *CellNetAnalyzer* by executing **startcna** or **startcna(1)**  (silent start).
 5. *Either* navigate to the path of the script in this project that you want to execute *or* add all folders from this project to your MATLAB® path by a right click on the project folder and "Add to path" -> "Selected folders and subfolders"